satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 which results are obtained and advances in media by which results are disseminated.

-In contrast, during opensource software development, the typical review process for programs (code review) during software development is often open, collaborative, and interactive, engaging many participants with varying levels of expertise.
+In contrast, during open source software development, the typical review process for programs (code review) during software development is often open, collaborative, and interactive, engaging many participants with varying levels of expertise.
 There is a clear process by which comments